 The Festival’s internship program offers qualified individuals an opportunity to work side-by-side with the Festival’s professional staff.
 Interns receive on-the-job training in technical production, video/media, arts administration or dance education, while gaining valuable contacts and in-depth knowledge of contemporary dance.
 Housing, meals and complimentary tickets to performances are provided.
 Dance education, administration and video interns may register for up to two classes a day.
 Technical Production interns may register for one class a day and will receive a $200 stipend (upon submission of receipts) to assist with travel.

 The Technical Production Internship is intended for young designers with a strong interest in dance production and stage design.
 Interns work closely with Production Manager, Carrie Cox, Lighting Supervisor, Gregory Catellier, and visiting artists’ production staff and design team members as part of the crew for the Festival’s public performance series of 12 concerts.
 Interns hang and focus the rep plot, run sound, wardrobe, and maintain the theatre.
 Interns also participate in ongoing lighting seminars.
 In addition, interns will assist in designing Bates Dance Festival in-house productions.
 Pending production schedule rigors, interns may enroll in one morning classes during the Professional Training Program.
 All production applicants must have prior experience and a strong interest in dance production.
-Production Interns must be on campus July 2-August 11.
+Production Interns must be on campus June 30-August 9.
 Four positions are available.

 Interns work closely with the Festival Director, Admissions Director, Box Office Manager and the faculty to support the day-to-day activities of the Festival.
 Interns assist with general office management (phone, fax, copying, data entry); creation and preparation of materials for students, artists, public engagement and events; program scheduling and logistics; documentation and store management and sales.
 Applicants must have good computer, organizational, verbal and written skills.
-Interns must be on campus June 22-August 11.
+Interns must be on campus June 19-August 9.
 Three positions are available.